-- 4Kids Entertainment was notorious for doing this with pretty much all of their shows in addition to their general editing (Pokémon was an exception, at least for a few of the earlier seasons).
+- 4Kids Entertainment was notorious for doing this with pretty much all of their shows in addition to their general editing (Pokémon was an exception, at least for the earlier seasons).
 Notably, in Sonic X, during the Sonic Adventure 2 arc, the game's theme "Live and Learn" kicked in during the climatic ending, but 4Kids completely axed the music and replaced it with their usual faux orchestra music, removing a lot of the impact.

 - Joe Hisaishi, a veteran composer of Studio Ghibli, was hired to re-score Castle in the Sky for its late 1990's release by Disney.
 Though Disney's version of the film was not available in Japan (until the recent BD release), it's the only place that soundtrack can be bought.

 - The Mysterious Cities of Gold was re-arranged for the French version by Haim Saban because the show's creator Jean Chalopin felt that the Japanese score was not adventurous enough.
 The latter score was considered for the English dub but was discarded in favor of the French soundtrack.
 Both soundtracks are cases of No Export for You in that the French score never made it to Japan and the Japanese score was never used elsewhere.

 - The Funimation dubs of Dragon Ball Z have the original music replaced with a guitar-heavy rock soundtrack.
 This has caused a certain amount of "Macekre vs. Woolseyism" debating, since many Western fans feel the dub soundtrack fits the action much better.

 - Saban (and later Disney)'s dubs of Digimon.

 - The DiC-Optimum English dub of the first two seasons of Sailor Moon used a completely new soundtrack.
 Cloverway and Optimum's dub of the later seasons retained the original soundtrack.